henk717/KoboldAI-Client/README.md

 ### AMD GPU's (Linux only)

 AMD GPU's have terrible compute support, this will currently not work on Windows and will only work for a select few Linux GPU's.
 [You can find a list of the compatible GPU's here](https://github.com/RadeonOpenCompute/ROCm#Hardware-and-Software-Support).
 Any GPU that is not listed is guaranteed not to work with KoboldAI and we will not be able to provide proper support on GPU's that are not compatible with the versions of ROCm we require.
 Make sure to first install ROCm on your Linux system using a guide for your distribution, after that you can follow the usual linux instructions above.

+### Intel ARC GPU's (Linux only)

+Should also work under WSL2.

+For Arch Linux:
+Install `intel-oneapi-basekit` `intel-compute-runtime-bin` `intel-graphics-compiler-bin` from AUR.

+For Ubuntu:
+Install Intel ARC Drivers & Intel oneAPI Base Toolkit & Intel Compute Runtime & Intel Graphics Runtime.
+There are no easy packages available for Ubuntu.
+Download and install them from Intel's website.

 ### Troubleshooting